jasp-stats/jaspAudit/inst/help/auditBayesianEvaluation.md

   - Sampling objectives: Produces a bar chart comparing the materiality, maximum misstatement and most likely error (MLE).
   - Estimates: Produces an interval plot for the population and optionally the stratum estimates of the misstatement.
   - Prior and posterior: Produces a plot that shows the prior distribution and the posterior distribution after observing the intended sample.
-    - Additional info: Produces dots on the materiality.
+    - Additional info: Annotates the figure with the mode and the credible interval.
+If a materiality is specified, annotates the figure with the materiality and includes a visualization of the Bayes factor via a proportion wheel.

 - Format Output
   - Numbers: Display table output as numbers.